-Emission reductions focused on the six GHGs most commonly measured, have the most significant effects on the atmosphere, and are included in the U.S. Greenhouse Gas Inventory: carbon dioxide (CO2), methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+Emission reductions focused on the six GHGs most commonly measured, and included in the U.S. Greenhouse Gas Inventory:2 carbon dioxide (CO2), methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Emissions of these GHGs are presented using a common metric, CO2 equivalence, which indicates the relative contribution of each gas to atmospheric change as compared to CO2.
-Not all of these gasses have the same climate impact per unit.
-For example, nitrous oxide is 310 times more potent than CO2, methane 21 times more potent, sulfur hexafluoride 23,900 times more potent.
+This commonly used approach assumes not all of these gasses have the same climate impact per unit.
+For example, nitrous oxide is 310 times more potent than CO2, methane 21 times more potent, and sulfur hexafluoride 23,900 times more potent.
 Therefore, a common unit of measurement is essential.
 Accordingly, all GHGs are compared to CO2 in terms of their "global warming potential" and are then reported in terms in million metric tons of carbon dioxide equivalents (MMtCO2e).
 A metric ton is approximately 2,200 pounds, or 10% more than a common, or "short," ton of 2,000 pounds.

-&lt;sup>2 U.S. Environmental Protection Agency, Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2006, EPA 430-R-08-005, April 15, 2008.
+2 U.S. Environmental Protection Agency, Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2006, EPA 430-R-08-005, April 15, 2008.
 Available at: http://epa.gov/climatechange/emissions/usinventoryreport.html.

 The costs of the policy recommendations that would bring about GHG reductions were quantified where possible.
-Only direct economic costs and savings were considered; indirect costs and benefits, ecological economics, and-social impacts and the cost of inaction were not quantified.
+Only direct economic costs and savings were considered; indirect costs and benefits, ecological economics, social impacts and the cost of inaction were not quantified.
 Costs were not estimated for the federal government imposing a cost for carbon either through a cap and trade program or through a carbon tax, thus carbon costs were set at zero.
 If costs are established for emitting carbon and other greenhouse gases, then the net costs to reduce emissions need to be adjusted accordingly.
 Indirect effects are qualitatively discussed in each sector's policy option document where appropriate.
-Additional, more refined analysis, as well as assessment of broader macroeconomic impacts, may be appropriate as the state considers implementation of the MAG recommendations.
+Additional, more refined analysis, as well as assessment of broader macroeconomic impacts, is needed as the state refines and further considers possible implementation of the MAG recommendations.